 Traditional Project Managers

-Larger organisations usually have lots of projects and plenty of project management expertise in-house.
+Larger organisations (businesses and public sector organisations) usually have lots of projects and plenty of project management expertise in-house.
 Typically they will have a community of project managers looking after a mix of:

 - product development